alexpevzner/OOSC-2025/presentation.md

 ![bg left:40%](images/gears.jpg)

 * Using auto-recorded model, we can reproduce the idealized MFP
-  behavior: defined by model's parameters and implemented accurding to specifications.
+  behavior: defined by model's parameters and implemented according to specifications.
 * Now lets add some hardware-specific behavior details.